chrif/touch-osc-layouts/README.md

-# TouchOSC layouts for remote controlling Hauptwerk on an iPhone 5/SE
+# TouchOSC layouts for remote controlling Hauptwerk with an iPhone 5/SE

 ## Tips